In this article, You are going to read the composition and structure of the atmosphere – for Geography UPSC.

 - The mesosphere extends from 50 – 80 km.

-- The temperature again decreases in this layer and reaches its minimum mark averaging -90o C. Although this temperature can vary.
+- The temperature again decreases in this layer and reaches its minimum mark averaging -90 C. Although this temperature can vary.

-- This is the zone containing charged particles called ions.
-It lies from the upper mesosphere to the thermosphere.
+- It lies from the upper mesosphere to the thermosphere.

 - The charged particles are ionized by absorption of cosmic rays, gamma rays, X-rays and shorter wavelengths of ultraviolet rays.

 - It is in this layer that incoming space vehicles and meteorites begin to heat due to friction.

 - Temperature again starts increasing with height because of radiation from the sun.

 - This is the uppermost layer of the atmosphere extending beyond the ionosphere above a height of about 400 km.

 - The air is extremely rarefied and the temperature gradually increases through the layer.